jeroenterheerdt/HAsmartirrigation/README.md

 ### Step 2: Configuration

-After the integration has been installed, you will find a new panel named 'Smart Irrigaiton' in your side bar.
+After the integration has been installed, you will find a new panel named 'Smart Irrigation' in your side bar.
 Use it to configure your set up.
 Multiple pages are provided:

 #### GENERAL